codingcatgirl/choo/docs/transit/models.rst

     :param time: The originally planned time as a `datetime.datetime` object.
     :param delay: The (expected) delay as a `datetime.timedelta` object.
-    :param time: The (expected) actual time as a `datetime.datetime` object.
+    :param livetime: The (expected) actual time as a `datetime.datetime` object.

     You will get an `AssertionError` if you specify both delay and time and they are contradicting each other.